 Are There Dates You Want to Avoid?

 The last thing you want to do is have your wedding on Super Bowl Sunday, or on an important religious holiday.
 You want wedding guests to be happily present, not resentful or secretly listening to the big game.
-I’ve put together this list of wedding dates to avoid so you won’t accidentally make a huge mistake.
+Here's a list of wedding dates to avoid so you won’t accidentally make a huge mistake.

 Can All the Important People Make It?

 If your sister will be in the midst of college finals, or your parents will be on an international vacation, that’s not a good date to choose for your wedding.
 Don’t worry about accommodating too many people, because that's basically impossible.
-But you should definitely keep in mind any big trips or occasions in your close family's life to give them the best chance of being there for you on your big day.
+But you should definitely keep in mind any big trips or occasions in your close family and friends' lives to give them the best chance of being there for you on your big day.

 Are Your Chosen Vendors Available?